Share

 *

-Surprisingly, Knox got in after me.
+Surprisingly, Knox got in after her.

-I guessed he did that to keep up appearances.
+Astrid guessed he did that to keep up appearances.

-His scent permeated the entire car, and I could not pretend he was not there.
-I was so painfully aware of him.
+His scent permeated the entire car, and try as she did, Astrid could not pretend he was not there.

-I thought about Ingrid.
+She thought about Ingrid.
 Wondered where she was.

-My heart was bursting from the betrayal.
+Her heart was bursting from the betrayal.

-The car soon pulled up in front of the magnificent estate that was supposed to be Knox and Ingrid's chance to build a new life, but judging from Knox's expression, it was about to become my prison.
+The car soon pulled up in front of the magnificent estate that was supposed to be Knox and Ingrid's chance to build a new life, but judging from Knox's expression, it was about to become Astrid's prison.

-The butler came forward and helped me out of the car.
-I thought Knox was going to come down after me, but the car zoomed off.
+She thought Knox was going to come down after her, but the car zoomed off immediately after.

 The unwanted bride, whose husband did not bother to accompany her into their home for the first time.

-I tried to put on a bold face and smiled, but it felt shallow.
+She tried to put on a bold face and smiled, but it felt shallow.

 The worst that could happen had happened.

-I had craved being close enough to breathe his scent, but not like this.
+She had craved being close enough to breathe his scent, but not like this.

 Continue to read this book for free